 No one is more surprised by this development than I am.
 I’ve hated guided tours for as long as I can remember hating things.
-The risk is too great: A 45-minute visit can turn into hours.
+The risk is too great: A 45-minute visit can stretch into hours.
 You might end up in the thrall of pedant who cares about this far more than he should.
 You might end up with the guy who asks a dozen follow-up questions about local cheese making.
 You might have good old-fashioned social anxiety.
-(The tour guide and her other victims are strangers, after all!)
+(The tour guide is a strangers after all!)
 You might prefer to “explore by yourself,” a thing I have said even though it is not really true.
 And then there is the deeper problem: You might be outed as a know-nothing interloper, a gawky tourist, when all many people want when they travel is to masquerade as “a local.”
 In a tour group, no matter where you are, you’re nothing but another clueless dork with a camera around your neck.
 Fumbling over the local terrain solo at least allows you to pretend you belong.

 The statehouse awakened something in me.
 Not long after, on a visit to the Frick Collection in New York, I browsed the galleries quietly on my own, but the former residence only really came to life when I overheard a tour already in progress.
 The guide described Henry Clay Frick’s preferences in his commissioned portraits of women, and I could hear a raised eyebrow in his voice.
 “He liked to have all of them in the frame.
 Head.
 Feet.
 All of them,” he said.
 “Feet?” an older woman asked.
 “Oh yes, feet.”
 The guide turned the stiff galleries into a site of early-century tea talk.
 I was riveted and a little aghast.
 Had my resistance to getting led around like a rube cost me riveting trivia and crucial gossip on every trip I’ve ever taken?
 Had I ever really been anywhere without a tour?
 Why did no one tell me?